PgCache/pgcache/README.md

 ## Will it fit your workload?

 Find out before you install anything.
 The [Fit Analyzer](https://www.pgcache.com/fit) takes your real queries and shows how much of your workload pgcache can cache.
-It runs in your browser as WebAssembly: your queries are analyzed locally and never uploaded.
+It runs the same query analysis as the proxy, compiled to WebAssembly and executed in your browser, so your queries are never uploaded.

 The quickest input is a `pg_stat_statements` export, which weights each query shape by calls and execution time: